Want to help children to gain more knowledge and understanding of the world and to extend their vocabulary? Why not explore ice?

-5. Depending on the age/stage of the children you could ask “What does this feel like?” and then support children’s developing language.
+5. Depending on the age and stage of development of the children you could ask “What does this feel like?” and then support children’s developing language.
 For younger children you could model touching the ice and appropriate words such as “cold” and “slippery”.

-You could have three ice blocks and add salt to one, sugar to another and cinnamon (or another spice) to the third block.
-You could talk about the smells and textures of these added ingredients and then explore which one makes the ice melt the quickest.
+Make three ice blocks and add salt to one, sugar to another and cinnamon (or another spice) to the third block.
+Talk about the smells and textures of these added ingredients and then explore which one makes the ice melt the quickest.

 If the weather allows you could put a plastic container of water outdoors overnight and see if the water freezes outside, or find an icicle and bring that indoors to watch it melt.